 The base pool is across the street from the Port of Call Club.

 Housing locations determine where children go to school on Okinawa.
-All on base schools are run by the Department of Defense Education Activity (DODEA) Pacific and are considered to be the safest and highest performing in the nation.
+Hence, all on base schools are run by the Department of Defense Education Activity (DODEA) Pacific and are considered to be the safest and highest performing in the nation.
 For more information on DODEA schools on island visit: http://www.dodea.edu/Pacific/Okinawa/

 Popular Nearby Attractions

 The Katsuren peninsula was once one of the most prosperous areas in the old Ryukyu kingdom.
 Now the areas surrounding White Beach are a treasure trove rich in historical significance and scenic beauty.

 Finally, below are but a few suggestions by fellow Okinawa Hai alumni that you can use to embark on your own adventure.

 Katsuren Castle Ruins.
 This majestic ruin was once home to Lord Awamari.
 Awamari was born a peasant in Yara (near Kadena) and eventually rose to power to become the Lord of Katsuren.
 Legend has it that young Awamari tossed the previous Lord (who was said to be a cruel tyrant) off the top of the castle.
 A massive conflict involving Lord Awamari (Katsuren), Lord Gosamaru (Nakagusuku), and King Sho Taikyu (Shuri) occurred, becoming one of the most significant events of the Ryukyu Kingdom and be later known to history as the “Awamari-Gosmaru incident.”

 Nuchi Masu Salt Factory.
 This fascinating facility has gorgeous walking trails and is located across the Kaichu Doro Bridge on Miyagi Island.
 Free tours, samples, and award winning salt featured in the Guinness Book of World Records await you here.
 There is even a very nice café located near the gift shop.